Falroi/automatic-telegram/README.md

 commit -m ""<br>
 log<br>

-this line is strictly for gpg signing test with a yubikey within vscode

-this line is another test

-another another test

-another another another

-another one
+this is a test of git functionality with github and yubikey pgp signing commits / ssh authentication with the pgp auth key.